-The games used in WIPT will be games previously used in Pinburgh 2018.
+The games used in WIPT will be games also used in Pinburgh.
 The list of games used in Pinburgh will be available on pinburgh.com.
 Not all games from Pinburgh will be used in WIPT.

 More than one group of players may be assigned to the same set of machines, and will play in a different order, in order to minimize delays.
 Groups may not skip or play machines out of order.
 In cases where a game in a group has malfunctioned, a new game may be assigned from the backup area, and the score sheet will indicate this.

 Before the first session, all players will be “seeded” in the tournament, ranked by their WPPR point totals as of June 1st.
 Unranked players will be given the lowest available seeds, in alphabetical order.

 Following the first session, players will be “seeded” in the next session by their cumulative win-loss records, with the best win-loss record receiving the highest seed.
 When seeding a session, ties in records will be broken by random draw.

 In each session, players will be placed in groups of three or four, playing opponents with similar win/loss records.

 At the end of Session 5, the top 32 players will qualify for playoffs.
 Ties in records will be broken by record after Session 2, then record after Session 1, then qualifying seed.

 At the end of Session 5, the top 16 players will qualify for Division A playoffs, the next 16 players will qualify for Division B playoffs.
 Ties in records will be broken by record after Session 4, then record after Session 3, etc.

 16 players qualify for each division’s finals and will be assigned to four-player groups as follows: